John-Limb/Ansible-Lab-Automation/README.md

 Using Ansible-Galaxy to form the template for each roles folder structure to keep structures to a standard, Ansible semaphore is used to automate patching using templated jobs.
 * [Ansible](roles/) roles for additional configuration and application installation > Top level playbooks are in the top level of this repository.
 * [Apps](Apps/) YAML files for configuation and deployment off applications into kubernetes
-* [Core-Services](roles/core-services/) Configurations for the core setup of the cluster
+* [Core-Services](roles/core-services/) Configurations for the further setup of the cluster after bootsrap
+* [BootStrap](roles/k3s-boostrap/) playbooks and shell scripts to provision a HA cluster of kubernetes master nodes

 ## :computer: Gear
 I try to run everything bare metal with virtual machines (running on Proxmox).